WSULib/docs_digital_collections/devops/ouroboros/README.md

 ### API (`WSUDOR_API`)

 The API is the primary link between the backend and the front-end.
-The front-end queries Fedora Commons and Solr through this custom API via ajax calls.
-The API is a flask app running under Twisted at `/WSUAPI`.
+The front-end queries Fedora Commons and Solr through this custom API.
+The API is a flask app running under Twisted at `/api`.

 [More information about the API](api/README.md)